Erwan35400/me/README.md

 # Hi people ! 💥
-:wave: Welcome, I'm Erwan, currently a student in Front-End Web Development.
+:wave: Welcome, I'm Erwan, currently a student in Back-End Web Development.

 :zap: I am very interested in the developer's job and in the news of programming languages.